pragnavi/CloudCast_RealTime/README.md

-# CloudCast: Weather Forecast iOS App
+# CloudCast: Real-Time Weather Forecast iOS App

 Welcome to CloudCast - an interactive iOS weather forecasting application.
-This project is part of my iOS Application Development journey with Codepath, where I dive deep into fetching and displaying real data from the internet using Swift and Xcode.
+This app dives deep into fetching and displaying real data from the internet using Swift and Xcode.

 ## Overview
 CloudCast is more than just a weather app; it's an exploration into how mobile applications can utilize live data to enhance user experience.
 In this project, I focused on the following key learning areas: